erickt/rfcs/text/0000-supporting-code-generation.md

 # Summary
 [summary]: #summary

-This RFC proposes a series of changes to the Rust compiler and Cargo in order to better support code generators.
-It proposes the following high level
+This RFC proposes two changes to the Rust compiler and Cargo in order to better support code generators.
-changes:

 * Add source mapping support to the compiler that allows the compiler to bidirectionally associate tokens in an output rust file with one or more input template files.
 This then will be used to report error messages in the original file.
 * Add support to `rustc` for multiple source directories, and update Cargo to automatically add it's `$OUT_DIR` directory to this directory.
-* Modify Cargo to enable libraries to register build scripts that remove the need for end users to maintain their own `build.rs` scripts.

 # Motivation
 [motivation]: #motivation